 - Ensuring clarity of vision, ethos and strategic direction

-- Holding the Principal to account for the educational performance of the Academy and its students
+- Holding the Headteacher to account for the educational performance of the Academy and its students

 - Overseeing the financial performance of the Academy and ensuring financial probity